phaserjs/phaser/README.md

 * SoundManager.volume now has its input value clamped to ensure it's between 0 and 1 (inclusive)
 * Removed `Input.moveCallback` and `Input.moveCallbackContext` as neither are used any longer.
 Use `Input.addMoveCallback`.
 * SoundManager now uses the new `Touch.addTouchLockCallback` methods to handle mobile device audio unlocking.
+* If a BitmapData is created with a width or height set to zero then the width and/or height are set to a default value (256) instead to avoid getContext errors.

 ### Bug Fixes